-CHLD 30 CHILD LANGUAGE DEVELOPMENT
+CHLD 30: CHILD LANGUAGE DEVELOPMENT

-Lecture hours 3 hours Previously CHLD 54 Available online

-This course will examine communicative and linguistic development of children, with emphasis upon development of various levels; vocabulary, sentences, discourse structures, and metalinguistic awareness.
+Units: 3.00 Lecture: 3 hours Available online This course will examine communicative and linguistic development of children, with emphasis upon development of various levels; vocabulary, sentences, discourse structures, and metalinguistic awareness.
 Children's knowledge of phonology, semantics, syntax, and pragmatics will be addressed, with attention to individual, gender, and cultural differences and special issues such as bilingualism.
 Empirical descriptions and contrastive theoretical approaches to language development will be covered.

 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Major Applicable.
-CSU
+Previously CHLD 54

-CHLD 30A EARLY CHILDHOOD LITERACY
+CHLD 30A: EARLY CHILDHOOD LITERACY